Happy New Year from Team Dirty (video) + Whole Food Plant Based Chocolate Cake (oil free)

 Ingredients

-- 1 cup whole wheat pastry flour (120 g / can sub with Bob’s Red Mill Gluten Free All Purpose Baking Flour)
+- 1 cup whole wheat pastry flour (120 g / for gluten-free, sub with Bob's Red Mill Gluten Free All Purpose Baking Flour)

 - 1 teaspoon baking powder